ArduPilot/ardupilot_wiki/common/source/docs/common-compass-calibration-in-mission-planner.rst

 - upon successful completion three rising tones will be emitted and you will need to reboot the autopilot before it is possible to arm the vehicle.
 If calibration fails:

-- you will hear a failure tone and and the calibration routine will restart
+- you will hear a failure tone and the calibration routine will restart
 - to cancel calibration at anytime hold throttle stick full up and full left yaw for 2 seconds
 - if, after multiple attempts, you are unable to calibrate the compass, Cancel with stick and use normal Onboard Calibration from GCS above